-Then shortly after my name is called and I make my way to the podium.
+Then shortly after, my name is called and I make my way to the podium.

 “Hello fellow listeners, my name is Elizabeth Drake,” I speak into the microphone, “And my poem is called ‘“Begin Again.”’
-I then launch into my poem, dealing with facing hardship and building up yourself again.
+I then launch into my poem, dealing with facing hardship and building yourself up again.

 As I continue on, I spot Abby sneak in through the back entrance.
 She grabs a place of cocktail shrimp (I know, weird, right?) and slips into a seat toward the front.
 She waves to me quickly and then sits back in her chair.
 I clear my throat and continue.

 “What does one do when the feelings of distress consumes them; tearing them limb by limb and thought by thought?
 Will there be no escape?
 No forgiveness of sin?
 No path to redemption?”

 I look over toward Janice and see her smirking at me as she eats some cocktail shrimp as well.
 I can’t blame her, she probably thinks I am a total hypocrite.
 I gave her such a hard time about writing depressing poems, yet here I was doing the same.
 Well in my defense, it was about to get better.